 - Retirement: 65+ Years Old

-The FIRE movement (financial independence, retire early) did something interesting with that basic framework of school, work, and retirement, essentially taking that middle “work” part of life and dramatically shortening it.
+The FIRE movement (financial independence, retire early) did something interesting with that basic framework of school, work, and retirement, essentially taking that “work” part of life and dramatically shortening it.
 Instead of a 40-year working career, FIRE proponents figured out that if you maintained a high savings rate, you could cut down that middle stretch of life to half the time or more.
-Many of the biggest names in the FIRE movement have shown that the “work” portion of life can be shortened to just 10 years or less.
+Many of the biggest names in the FIRE movement have shown that, with frugal living and a high savings rate, that “work” portion of life can be shortened to just 10 years or less.

 I think there’s a problem here though in discounting those early work years.
 There’s a lot of value in them – you’ve got energy, you’ve got a lot of drive, and most importantly, you’ve got time.
 Years and years of time, in fact.
 But so often, it seems like we waste those years, treating it as something to slog through, rather than something to take advantage of.